 Invoking tomorrow’s holiday spirit, advocates for residents struggling to pay Baltimore’s fast-rising water rates have been on social media and on the phone urging the City Council to take action.

 “This Thanksgiving as many as 4,900 Baltimore families won’t have running water to cook dinner,” their online ad says, providing a phone number for people to call Council President Bernard C. “Jack” Young and ask him to take action on water affordability.

-But it won’t be until after the next set of holidays passes and the Council convenes in early 2018 that a water affordability ordinance is expected to be introduced, The Brew has learned.
+But it won’t be until after the next set of holidays passes and the Council convenes in 2018 that a water affordability ordinance can be expected to be introduced, The Brew has learned.

 “The Council president will be the lead sponsor on the bill, and it is his preference to make sure everything is perfect before we put it in,” said 4th District Councilman Bill Henry, who held hearings a year ago on the city’s high, and sometimes erroneous, water and sewer bills.

 A bill draft is under discussion now, but Henry said it won’t likely be introduced until January.
 A call to Young’s legislative staff about the status of the proposed ordinance was referred to his spokesman, Lester Davis, who has not returned the call.

 Told that the bill is unlikely to be introduced this year, Mary Grant, of the Food & Water Watch, said, “That’s disappointing.”

 Her group is part of a coalition of community, faith, legal aid and other advocacy organizations that have been pushing the city to enact an ordinance that provides financial relief for low-income households that can’t pay water bills.

 “Without action, more households every year will lose water service or their homes in tax sales because they are unable to pay their water bills,” said Grant, director of group’s national “Water-For-All” campaign.